hildolfr/clicker/DISTRIBUTION.md

 You can modify the application's behavior by editing these files:

-1. **settings.json** - Controls general settings like the toggle key
+1. **settings.json** - Controls general settings like the toggle key and logging level
 2. **keystrokes.txt** - Defines what keys are pressed during automation

 See the main README.md file for detailed configuration instructions.

+## Performance Optimization

+For better performance, you can disable detailed logging by setting `"logging": false` in your settings.json file.
+This is especially helpful for long-running installations that work well without debugging information.

 ## Support